 Research

 The classical view of the DNA damage response (DDR) postulates that it is a crucial barrier to tumorigenesis during the early stages of cancer development, and that selective pressure favors malignant clones with defects in DNA repair factors, or genome guardians.
 Acute leukemias are typified by the accumulation of immature blood cells, or blasts, that are not fully differentiated.
-We recently showed that DNA damage induces the differentiation of leukemic stem-like cells in acute myeloid leukemia (AML) harboring the MLL-AF9 oncogene.
+Dr. Santos showed that DNA damage induces the differentiation of leukemic stem-like cells in acute myeloid leukemia (AML) harboring the MLL-AF9 oncogene.
 This discovery uncovered an unexpected tumor-promoting role of the genome guardians in enforcing the oncogene-induced differentiation blockade in AML (Santos et al., Nature, 2014)